 Pigment has a collection of more than 4,000 coloring pages.
-You’ll certainly find something that strikes your fancy, from simple nature drawings to complex mandalas that you can really take your time with.
+You’ll certainly find something that strikes your fancy , as it has everything from simple nature drawings to complex mandalas that you can really take your time with.

 Pigment has two coloring modes.
-If you want, you can tap on a shape and only color in it.
-No matter how much you try, the color won’t bleed outside the selection.
+If you want, you can tap on a shape to only color inside it.
+No matter how inaccurate you are, the color won’t bleed outside the selection.
 If you want a more realistic drawing experience, don’t tap on the shape before you start coloring.

 Download: Pigment (Free, subscription available)